-- Two bytes [0x16, 0x9A], indicating this version of the raw encoding of a Sprout shielded payment address on the production network.
-(Addresses on the test network use [0x16, 0xB6] instead.) - · 32 bytes specifying apk. - 32 bytes specifying pkenc, using the normal encoding of a Curve25519 public key [Bernstein2006].
+- Two bytes [0x16, 0x9A], indicating this version of the raw encoding of a Sprout shielded payment address on Mainnet.
+(Addresses on Testnet use [0x16, 0xB6] instead.) - · 32 bytes specifying ank. - 32 bytes specifying pkenc, using the normal encoding of a Curve25519 public key [Bernstein2006].

-Note: For addresses on the production network, the lead bytes and encoded length cause the first two characters of the Base58Check encoding to be fixed as "zc".
-For the test network, the first two characters are fixed as "zt".
+Note: For addresses on Mainnet, the lead bytes and encoded length cause the first two characters of the Base58Check encoding to be fixed as "zc".
+For Testnet, the first two characters are fixed as "zt".